 Multi-tasking is a common practice in the modern corporate world.
 Rarely does one employee perform only a single task in the office.
 This is an advantage for employers as they gain extra savings by not having to hire someone else.

 However, filling your employees’ table with more than what they could handle has a lot of drawbacks as well.
-This is where business outsources processing comes in.
+This is where business processing outsourcing comes in.

 At first, a lot of your company’s non-core functions could still be accommodated by some of your staff members.
 This gives you the opportunity to delay your major outsourcing plan.